banner

 • Therapeutic Ultrasound: This form of electrotherapy in physiotherapy uses a transducer instead of electrode pads.
 The benefits of therapeutic ultrasound include the healing of muscles and ligaments and the healing process.

-• It sends electrical impulses that block the pain signals; thereby, reducing pain.
+• It sends electrical impulses to block pain signals, reducing discomfort.

-• It can also prevent muscle atrophy through EMS with muscle stimulation.
+• It can prevent muscle atrophy by using electrical muscle stimulation (EMS).

 when do you need electrotherapy?